wimrijnders/V3DLib/Doc/Examples.md

 Non-blocking loads (Kernel 2) give a significant performance boost: in this case a factor of 2.

-This program does not scale well to multiple QPUs.
+On `vc4`, this program does not scale well to multiple QPUs.
-This is likely becaue the compute-to-memory ratio is too low: only 2 arithmetic operations are done for every memory access, perhaps overwhelming the memory subsystem.
+This is likely because the compute-to-memory ratio is too low: only 3 arithmetic operations (2 multiplications, 1 addition/substraction) are done for every memory access, perhaps overwhelming the memory subsystem.

 Example `Mandelbrot` had a much better compute-to-memory ratio, and is therefore a better candidate for measuring computing performance with respect to scaling.

+On `v3d`, this *does* scale with the QPUs.
+This is a good indication that the memory handling has been improved in this model.
+In addition, it is significantly faster overall.

 ## Example 3: 2D Convolution (Heat Transfer)